mortalis13/Starter-Point/README.md

 The admin side has the "**Starter Point Options**" page under the Appearance item.
 It has the following options:

-1. **Disable Image Croppin**g: prevents WP from creating thumbnails of small/medium/large size when uploading images thgrough the Media manager.
+1. **Disable Image Cropping**: prevents WP from creating thumbnails of small/medium/large size when uploading images thgrough the Media manager.
 2. **Custom CSS** editor is based on the **Ace Editor** engine.
 Allows to add any CSS style to pages and posts.
 3. **Use Custom CSS** option: enables/disables including of the custom CSS from the editor.
 4. **Restore Factory Style**: button to remove color scheme style changed in the **Customizer** and to restore the original theme scheme.